-For the past couple days, I’ve had some really unpleasant allergy symptoms.
+For the past couple of days, I’ve had some really unpleasant allergy symptoms.
 Runny nose, stuffy nose, sneezing, red and itchy eyes, and the feeling that my head could float away at any second.
 Needless to say, it’s been pretty miserable!
 I’m sure I’m not the only one suffering in Southern California, so I decided to share a simple essential oil blend that REALLY helps alleviate allergies.

 Seasonal Allergy Blends Using Essential Oils